All research involving human tissue samples at the University must be approved by the appropriate research ethics body. These include

 - University Faculty Research Ethics Committee (FREC) for healthy volunteers

 Human tissue storage

 What is considered human tissue?

 The Human Tissue Authority provides a list of relevant material.
 This list is not intended as exhaustive or exclusive, but is intended to provide guidance in respect of a number of materials that might be considered relevant material.
 As a general rule, relevant material is anything that contains viable cells.

 What do I have to do if I want to work with human tissue?

 Responsibility for complying with requirements lies with the principal investigator (PI) or supervisor for student projects.
 You must inform your FREC of any human tissue samples that have been acquired under HRA NHS research ethics committee approval or from an HTA approved tissue bank with REC approval.
 Non-conformance will constitute research misconduct.
-Contact details of the FREC can be found here.
+For contact details of your FREC please email !
+HWB Ethics.